Hacks4Snacks/windows-nxlog/README.md

 3. Review the script and modify the function varibales to the appropriate values.
 4. Run the script.
 5. Review SIEM or log collection target to validate expected ingestion.

-## Purpose

-- Out of the box configuration and companion script that can be easily implemented in a Windows environment
-- Reasonable log generation.
-- Human readable.

 ## Source Material